thelowsunoverthemoon/mahler.c/README.md

 Enharmonic!
 ```
 ### 🟫 Error Handling 🟫
-If a function encounters one of the defined errors, it will return an empty struct if applicable, or an empty string in the case of ```printNote()```.
+If a function encounters one of the defined errors, it will return an zeroed struct if applicable, or an empty string in the case of ```printNote()```.
 You can then query the error through
 ```
 char* getMTError(void);
 ```